aces/Loris/modules/quality_control/readme.md

-## Quality Control Module
+## Imaging Quality Control Module

 #### Purpose
-The purpose of this module is to ensure data has been uploaded into LORIS properly.
-LORIS employs double data entry as a quality control measure, and this module is designed to catch any inconsistencies.
+The purpose of this module is to verify and help ensure imaging data has been uploaded into LORIS and reviwed for Quality Control (QC).
+It provides a queryable interface for users to gauge the completeness of imaging data collections matched against a given protocol, and the status of QC review processes on them.

+Note: this module is not the module in which QC is performed on images, just the module in which QC is *reviewed*.
+QC is actually marked on the images in the Imaging Browser module.

 #### Intended Users
-This module is used by data entry staff, imaging scientists, analysts, coordinators, and clinicians.
+This module is used by study administrators, imaging scientists, analysts, coordinators, and clinicians.

 #### Scope
-The imaging tab allows you to view more specific data on uploaded image files, with many additional filtering options.
+The Imaging QC module allows you to view specific data on uploaded image files, with many additional filtering options.
 The resulting table has a column for QC status, so you can see whether the upload has passed QC or not.
-The table indicates the location of each file as a clickable hyperlink.
-You can download the table in .csv format.
+The table provides a link to each file.
+You can download the table in `.csv` format.

-The Imaging Quality Control module is simply a tool to view where conflicts exist within your data.
-Once you’ve identified any issues, you’ll need to go elsewhere in LORIS to amend them.
-For example, the module may tell you that there’s a conflict with a double data entry point.
-From there, you would visit the Conflict Resolver module to address/fix the issue.

-In other words, the The Imaging Quality Control module is designed to bring all quality control information into the same module, for ease of access.
+Note: To QC a scan, the user must click the link leading to the Imaging Browser, and enter the QC details in that module.

-###### Permissions
+#### Permissions
-Placeholder - waiting for contribution from Liza
+`Placeholder - waiting for contribution from LL`

-##### Interactions
+#### Interactions
-The The Imaging Quality Control module is directly related to the following modules:
+The Imaging Quality Control module is directly related to the following modules:

-###### Behavioral Quality Control
-This module allows you to see data issues, as separated into three sections: Incomplete Forms, Data Conflicts, and Behavioural Feedback.
-Clicking on any item in the *Instrument* columns will bring you right into the QC module.

-###### Conflict Resolver
-This module displays inconsistencies related to double data entry.
-The column for *Unresolved Conflicts* will show you any issues that have two conflicting answers, where they should be identical.
-You can fix this issue directly within the module.

-######Imaging Browser
+##### Imaging Browser
-This module displays images (from candidate scan sessions) collected for a study.
-It has columns to show whether images have passed QC, and when.
+The Imaging QC module displays images that have been loaded in LORIS and QC'd in the Imaging Browser.
+The Imaging Browser also provides metadata and visualization of each scan and session collected for a study.

+#### Imaging Uploader
+This module displays the status of images that have been excluded from or failed to load into LORIS, for a variety of reasons.
 #### Configuration
-Placeholder - waiting for contribution from Liza
+`Placeholder - waiting for contribution from LL`